Without Neil Peart Musicians Unite Would Not Exist

 Several years later when tragedy struck his life and he wrote about it in his book Ghost Rider

 , reading that book and seeing his strength and courage helped me get through a number of hard times in my own life.
-It also gave me the courage to come back to music after I took a few years away to start Musicians Unite when I felt deeply passionate about creating a community for musicians to come together in to more easily network with, learn from, support and inspire each other.
+It also gave me the courage to come back to music after I took a few years away, and to start Musicians Unite when I felt deeply passionate about creating a community for musicians to come together in to more easily network with, learn from, support and inspire each other.

 Of course there are a lot of people in my life who led me into following my music dreams and starting Musicians Unite – my incredibly supportive parents and brother, friends, teachers, and fellow musicians I’ve been blessed to know and share a stage with.
 But Neil certainly also played a role in shaping my life’s decisions, and for the better.
 And luckily when Rush came back to touring in 2002 I finally got to witness Rush live and was blessed to see Neil and the boys six times in concert.